11 Essential tips for effective communication skills in the workplace

 You may have heard the term “diversity” used in many contexts in business, but it’s not just about gender or race; it also applies to age, experience, education, cultural differences, and so on.
 It’s important to be mindful of these differences when communicating.

-You can avoid alienating people by using inclusive language — language that doesn’t assume too much background knowledge, and which doesn’t make assumptions based on gender or other factors.
+You can avoid alienating people by using inclusive language — language that doesn’t assume too much background knowledge and that doesn’t make assumptions based on gender or other factors.
 For example: “It is a fact that” instead of “Everyone knows that”; “salesperson” instead of “salesman”; “chairperson” instead of “chairman.”

 11. Be mindful of your tone and volume